SteveQQ/GetFit/README.md

 Full list of features in v1.0 :

+* REST API with oAuth 1.0 used to retrieve data,
+* Network communication with http,
 * Splash screen on application start,
 * Drawer Layout to navigation,
 * Fragments for presenting views,